DMDirc/Meta/README.md

 We strongly recommend using [IntelliJ IDEA](http://www.jetbrains.com/idea/).
-There are project files available in this repository which will load all of the subprojects properly, and configure IDEA with our preferred code style, license headers, etc. Simply open the `dmdirc.iml` file with IDEA to get going.
+There are project files available in this repository which will load all of the subprojects properly, and configure IDEA with our preferred code style, license headers, etc. Simply tell IDEA to open a new project, and select the directory this repository is checked out to.

 Contributing
 --------------------------------------------------------------------------------